 When you use baking soda instead of bleach and mix it with 20 volume developer, it lifts your hair color to 1-2 levels.
 But you would need to leave the mixture on your hair for 40 to 60 minutes.

-The results can vary for people with textured black hair or fine blonde manes.
+The results for people with textured black hair or fine blonde manes can vary.
 Therefore, I always suggest preparing a small amount of 20 volume developer and baking soda blend and doing a patch test first.

 If you have thick black hair strands, the combo of baking soda and 20 volume developer may not lighten your hair more than one level.
 Textured hair resists the action of both these chemicals.
 So, to lift your hair tint drastically, you would need the 40 volume developer.